 Cold sesame noodles are one of my favorite takeout dishes.
 They’re total comfort food for me.
-These Easy Sesame Noodles are just as delicious as the ones I love to order, and they’re ready in less time than it takes to decide on a takeout order and call it in.
+This easy version is just as delicious as the one I love to order, and it’s ready in less time than it takes to decide on a takeout order and call it in.

 - Air Fryer Tofu